 In your prayer, confess your own sins and misdeeds to the Lord.
 Ask His forgiveness.

 As you relish in the grace and forgiveness God so freely gives you, proceed to likewise forgive anyone who’s hurt you.

 (Ref.
 Matthew 6:12)

 “If you forgive those who sin against you, your heavenly Father will forgive you.”Matthew 6:14

 5. And do not lead us into temptation, But deliver us from the evil one.

 The final part of the Lord’s Prayer is to keep us from temptation and protect us from Satan.
-Your prayer as strong Christian women should include this as well.
+Your prayer as a strong Christian woman should include this as well.
 (Ref.
 Matthew 6:13)

 6. For Yours is the kingdom and the power and the glory forever.
 Amen.

 Tell God He rocks!
 Praise Him and declare His might and His glory in your prayer time!
 If you’re like me, you do so loudly!
 Although quietly is OK too. 🙂